habi/acinar-analysis-manuscript/manuscript.md

 Pulmonary acini represent the functional gas-exchanging units of the lung.
 Due to technical limitations, it is not possible to identify individual acini on microscopic lung sections.
-We imaged instillation-ﬁxed rat lungs at postnatal days P4, P10, P21, and P60 to overcome these limitations.
+We imaged instillation-fixed rat lungs at postnatal days P4, P10, P21, and P60 to overcome these limitations.
 Right lower lobes of these lungs were imaged at the TOMCAT beamline of the Swiss Light Source synchrotron facility at a voxel size of 1.48 μm.
 Individual acini (N=268) were segmented from the 3D data by closing the airways ways at the transition point from conducting to gas exchanging airways.
 Acinar development was followed by estimating the individual acinar volume, complexity, and number of alveoli.